rudderlabs/rudderstack-docs/destinations/webhooks.md

   "integrations": { "All": true },
   "sentAt": "2020-04-22T08:06:20.337Z"
 }
 ```

-For each identify call, we send the request in the following manner\(depending on the URL Method you configured earlier\):
+For each `identify` call, RudderStack sends the request in the following manner (depending on the URL method configured in the dashboard):

-* **`POST`:** We send the whole event payload\(as shown above\) as the JSON body of the POST request.
+* **`POST`:** RudderStack sends the whole event payload\(as shown above\) as the JSON body of the `POST` request.

-* **`GET`:** We send the traits that you pass in the identify call as query params of the GET request.
-If your traits contain nested values, we flatten these values and send them as query params.
-For example, the company id specified in the above payload's traits is sent as `"company.id": "company-A"`
+* **`GET`:** RudderStack send the traits that you pass in the `identify` call as query parameters of the `GET` request.
+If your traits contain nested values, RudderStack flattens these values and sends them as query parameters.
+For example, the company ID specified in the above payload's traits is sent as `"company.id": "company-A"`.

 ## Page

-The `page` call allows you to record your website's page views, with the additional relevant information about the page being viewed.
-For more information on the page call, please refer to the [RudderStack API Specification](https://docs.rudderstack.com/rudderstack-api-spec) guide.
+The `page` call lets you record your website's page views, with any additional relevant information about the viewed page.
+For more information on the `page` call, refer to the [**RudderStack API Specification**](https://docs.rudderstack.com/rudderstack-api-spec) guide.

 A sample `page` payload is as shown: